hagenaue/bHRbLR_Enrichment_Stress_BehaviorAndHormoneData/README.md

 There are several naming conditions in the code file that differ from what was used in the final paper (and Figshare data release):

 Adolescent Enrichment:
-EE=Social and Environmental ("Enhanced) Enrichment - sometimes just referred to as environmental enrichment in the code SE=Social Enrichment - referred to as EC or "cage enrichment" in the code NIL=Standard Housing
+EE=Enhanced Enrichment - sometimes just referred to as environmental enrichment in the code SE=Simple Enrichment - referred to as EC or "cage enrichment" in the code NIL=Standard Housing

 Bred Line: